 We thank the reviewers for their helpful and incisive feedback.
-We have made changes addressing their concerns about accessibility to the broad readership of eLife.
+We have made several changes to improve accessibility to the broad readership of eLife.

 Main comments: We combined comments from all reviewers into a single bullet point if they concerned the same issue.
 There were many overlaps among reviewers.

+Reviewer #1 (General assessment and major comments (Required)):

+This paper investigates the impact of Weber adaptation in olfactory receptor neurons on olfactory coding using a model based on past experimental work (described in the paper this one is linked too).
+The central question should be of general interest, and the approach taken in the paper seems appropriate.
+I struggled, however, with the way the work is presented and this left me unsure about the conclusions reached.
+I am not an expert in olfaction, but I suspect these struggles will be shared by many other potential readers.

+We are happy that the reviewer found the paper of general interest and we thank her/him for providing many constructive comments to improve the paper.
+Below we provide an explanation of how we have addressed each comment of the reviewer.

-R1: Response dynamics: I was quite confused about the importance of differences in response dynamics of different ORNs.
+Response dynamics: I was quite confused about the importance of differences in response dynamics of different ORNs.
 In places the text appears to state that differences in dynamics are small (e.g. intro, right column of page 1), and in others that they are important (page 3, left column).
 Some of this may originate from responses of a single cell to multiple odors vs responses of different cells.
 Nonetheless, the present version of the paper is confusing in this regard.

+Our use of the wording “response dynamics” was confusing because it did not distinguish between the two main steps of the ORN response discussed in the paper: 1) odor-receptor binding and activation of the OR-Orco ion channel; 2) signal transduction and adaptation.
+We edited the text in the area indicated by the reviewer to make clear that it is the signal transduction and adaptation dynamics that exhibit a surprising degree of invariance with respect to odor-receptor identity, not the odor binding and ion channel activation.
+We also added

+talk about invariance of the . interchangeably to describe both the dynamics that take place did not clearly distinguished d because we did not cleaResponse dynamics arise from odor-OR binding and activation of the corresponding OR-Orco ion channel, following by signal transduction and adaptation.
+In the original text we did not distinguished clearly between the odor binding step , which results in the activation of the Or-Orco ion channel, and the signal transduction and adaptation step. are two main contributions to the response dynamics of an ORN: odor-receptor binding, whihch is nonlinear and depends specifically on the odor-receptor binding constants that is nonlinearWe were not clear enough in our description about the origin of the differences and similarities in response dynamics.
+The differences arises from the nonlinearity of odor bindingThe diversity in the response dynamics arises from teh

 We were cavalier about this distinction.
 We clarified it in the Results/Model of ORN sensing repertoire section in the paragraph beginning “We verified …”.
 Though ORN response filters are same for ORNs, the response dynamics are distinct because these filters act on receptor activity Aa(t), which depends on the receptor-dependent binding constants Ka, i, Ka,i* and adapted ϵa.
 In other words, the filters are the same for ORNs, but the inputs Aat may differ, so the temporal dynamics can be ORN-dependent.